carbon-design-system/icons-motion/README.md

 <br />

 ## Contributors
-This effort is lead by the Animated Icon Workgroup members: @Krista-Starr, @johnbister, @Liz-Tremblay, @Mike-Olasov, @Silvio Hajdin
+This effort is lead by the Animated Icon Workgroup members: @kristastarr, @johnbister, @Motion-Mike, @silvio-hajdin

 <br />